uga-libraries/bags/README.md

 validate_bags.py
 * bag_directory (required): path to the directory that contains the bag.
 Bag folder names should end with "_bag".

+### Testing

+There are unit tests for each script in the tests folder.
+The scripts do not have functions, so the only tests are for each entire script.
+The tests for undo_one_bag.py are incomplete: see [Issue 1](https://github.com/uga-libraries/bags/issues/1)

 ## Workflow

 undo_all_bags.py and undo_one_bag.py